 Aerial Device functions may be controlled from either the upper controls at the platform or the lower controls station.
 The platform controls are used, in normal operation, by the operator to control the Aerial Device.
 The lower controls are used for inspection, maintenance, and in emergency situations.
-The Control Selector at the lower controls determines which control station is operable.
+The top control shut-off at the lower controls determines which control station is operable.
 Only one is operable at any time.